 Summer break is an exciting time for students.
 With academic stresses finally evaporating, you can fully enjoy the warm weather and beautiful days.
 Beyond catching up on some rest and relaxation, you can use the summer months to make money, gain work experience, earn more course credits, or participate in research opportunities.
 Regardless of your plans, it is not always easy to know where to begin.
 This page is designed to help guide you in the pursuit of some of these goals.

 If you are not a Gettysburg College student but are interested in a summer job, please contact Human Resources.

 There are a number of forms to be completed to hire summer help.
 The type of paperwork depends on the new employee's status as a student, as well as their work history with the College.
 All student employees who have not worked on campus during the school year must fill out their hiring paperwork.
-Supervisors must return a completed copy of the Summer Student Data Form for each student employee to Student Employment Services at the Center for Career Development.
-If the employee is a Gettysburg College graduating senior, the supervisor should contact Human Resources regarding the appropriate paperwork.
+Supervisors must complete the Online Student Employment Data form, which is online.
+For payroll purposes Gettysburg College graduated seniors will be considered a student employee until September 15, 2018.

 The Pennsylvania Higher Education Assistance Agency (PHEAA) runs a job service for students that subsidizes wages for qualified employers in order to encourage them to hire college students.
 You can learn more about this program on our website or through PHEAA.